mksddn/WP-MksDdn-Postman-Collection/mksddn-collection-for-postman/trunk/readme.txt

 1. Admin screen with page selection and download button.

 == Changelog ==
+= 1.1.0 =
+- New: Custom Post Types support with full CRUD operations (List, Get by Slug/ID, Create, Update, Delete)
+- New: Admin UI section for selecting Custom Post Types to include in collection
+- New: ACF fields support for lists of pages, posts, and Custom Post Types
+- New: Dynamic ACF checkboxes that appear/hide based on selected Custom Post Types

 = 1.0.5 =
 - Updated: Tested up to WordPress 6.9
 - Verified compatibility with WordPress 6.9 changes (UTF-8 modernization, REST API stability)